SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-url-as-a-navigation-aid-aka-redirect-to-the-correct-url-if-it-is-incorrect/rule.md

 ---

 `youtube: http://www.youtube.com/embed/1j3m4A9Tlhc`
-  Figure: Watch the URL working as a navigation aid MVC gives us great URLs, but you need to help users navigate via the URL.
+Figure: Watch the URL working as a navigation aid

+MVC gives us great URLs, but you need to help users navigate via the URL.
 If the user changes a URL, and the route parameters no longer match, you should correct them with a redirect.

 <!--endintro-->

-::: greybox

 ```
 public ActionResult Edit(string employeename, int id)